History of Young Women’s Resource Center

 It was with that sentiment in mind that the Young Women’s Resource Center was founded as a place where young girls and women could go to deal with feelings of inadequacy, avoid the juvenile justice system and be provided with resources that would aid them in finding a positive direction for their lives.
 More than that, it was founded as a positive place for girls and young women of any background or station, a place where they could go to be safe and happy.

-Over the last four decades, the Young Women’s Resource Center has grown and changed to meet the ever-evolving needs of Des Moines’ young women.
+Throughout the last four decades, the Young Women’s Resource Center has grown and changed to meet the ever-evolving needs of Des Moines’ young women.
 The Young Women’s Resource Center is one of few organizations to focus on both prevention and intervention services.
-We are the only organization to offer Doula services and childbirth education specifically for pregnant teens, and we are the only organization working directly with Des Moines Public Schools to educate all 6th, 7th and 8th grade girls on the topics of body image, self-esteem, healthy relationships and reproductive health.
+We offer Doula services and childbirth education specifically for pregnant teens, and we work directly with Des Moines Public Schools to educate 6th, 7th, and 8th grade girls on the topics of body image, self-esteem, healthy relationships, social media, and reproductive health.